DreamerMind/blog/docs/posts/2025_introspection.md

 around the problems they framed for themselves.
 Which is funny to think of, we are driven by passion to build one of the most 'logical' technology existing today.

+In that respect `torch-to-nnef` is probably my biggest attempt as main author.
+To explain why I take the burden to maintain such project, the defensive answer could be to state the value proposition: This is a solution to better exchange our PyTorch models to our tract neural inference engine since 2022.
+Still that does not explain why I 'like' to maintain it.
+If I am being realistic, [ONNX](https://onnx.ai/) could fit the bill if we accepted few limitations here and there (and maybe with time solve those limits).
+Also, the project is too big: bridging 2 libraries that evolve that fast without control on 1 side, is so time consuming.
+We will likely never reach the final goal to be complete general purpose exchange.
+Moreover this 'exchange format' is rather far from my beloved ML formulation and optimization experimentations.
+So, the deeper 'reason' ?
+This is probably that it help me understand in-depth the linear algebra primitives that compose our deep-learning models.
+How they compose together ?
+Putting myself in that position allow me to better understand latest neural network architectures.
+It's also an enabler when it come to my 'unusual' quantization attempt, or more recently to export model that does not fit in RAM in full precision.
+Still this project will probably never have a big impact and the attracted community is forever tied to tract, which isn't very significant to begin with.
+Don't get me wrong `torch-to-nnef` open sourcing is a milestone I am happy with, but it's not enough to fulfill my thirst to help move our field forward with more innovative projects.

 ## 2. The experiments that challenges the status-quo

 .

 ## Conclusion

 As time pass we will see how this article age.
-The experienced ML practitioner I am can already tell you: it's certainty not a good predictor of the future ;) .
+The experienced ML practitioner I am, can already tell you: it's certainty not a good predictor of the future ;) .
 Still, turning a page, maybe I will be able to refer to it as a good compass of my past self.
 In the meantime let's be assured next articles will be far more technical: doh !